JeffVandrewJr/btcqbo/README.md

 <h3>Part 3: Sync with Intuit & BTCPay</h3>

+1. From a web browser, visit https://btcpay.example.com/btcqbo/setkeys, replacing btcqbo.example.com with your domain.
+Enter your Quickbooks Client ID and Quickbooks Client Secret obtained from the Intuit Developer in Part 1.
+Be sure to use the "Production" rather than "Sandbox" keys (unless you are in fact running on a sandbox test company.

-1. From a web browser, visit https://btcpay.example.com/btcqbo/authqbo, replacing btcqbo.example.com with your domain.
+2. From a web browser, visit https://btcpay.example.com/btcqbo/authqbo, replacing btcqbo.example.com with your domain.
 Login with the username and password that you set above.

-2. Follow the steps to sync to Inuit.
+3. Follow the steps to sync to Inuit.

-3. Go log into your BTCPay server, click on your store, and then hit settings.
+4. Go log into your BTCPay server, click on your store, and then hit settings.
 From the settings menu, create an authorization token.
 Once the token is created, BTCPay will provide a pairing code.

-4. From a web browser, visit https://btcpay.example.com/btcqbo/authbtc, replacing btcqbo.example.com with your domain.
+5. From a web browser, visit https://btcpay.example.com/btcqbo/authbtc, replacing btcqbo.example.com with your domain.
 Enter the pairing code from the step above, and submit.

 <h3>Part 4: The Public Facing Payment Portal</h3>